Erotemic/crall-thesis-2017/newchap4_review_reoutline.md

     * Discuss the implications of early stopping (stopping before all reviews are complete).
-    * Discuss the implications of when it is not possible satisfy all identification requirements using the candidate edges.
+    * Discuss the implications of when it is not possible satisfy all identification criteria using the candidate edges.

 ## Review Procedure in a simplified context